jdx/mise/docs/rtx.md

 I apologize if this migration is not seamless however I think moving to a name that is easier to search for and avoids confusion is better for everyone.

+Users of the `rtx-action` GitHub action will need to switch to `mise-action` (and also bump the major version to v2).